learn-co-curriculum/wsl-setup/README.md

     ```
     git config --global user.email "your_email@example.com"
     ```
     You can either communicate with your remote repositories via HTTPS or SSH.
-If you want to use SSH (which means you wil not have to authenticate with your github username and password before each push) - [follow these instructions.](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
+If you want to use SSH (which means you will not have to authenticate with your GitHub username and password before each push) - [follow these instructions.](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

 6)  Now we can get set up with the learn-co gem.
 This will allow you to use commands like `learn`, `learn submit`, and `learn open`.